-Whether the student had an individualized education program at the time of the incident, appropriateness of the use of ESI in those instances.
+Whether the student had an individualized education program at the time of the incident, on at least a biannual basis.
+At least once per school year, each building principal or designee shall review the documentation of ESI incidents with appropriate staff members to consider the appropriateness of the use of ESI in those instances.